 Click the image itself, not the Quick View icon, to drag an asset from search results into your InDesign page.
 Clicking anywhere else in the thumbnail results in the asset being added to the Selection panel.
 Only image and PDF assets can be dropped from the Collective into InDesign.

 For AI and Illustrator EPS files, a high-resolution file is always placed on the InDesign page to ensure vectors and clipping paths are used.
-By default, any other file format linked in InDesign will be a low-res JPEG version of the file.
+By default, any other file format linked in InDesign will be a low-res JPG version of the file.
 If a high-res version of another file format should always be used, site admins can contact the Central Support team to set that up.

 Load multiple assets